samuelarbibe/ai-tms/README.md

 * CMake - version 3.15.1
 * Qt - version 5.14.1

-## Setup
-Describe how to install / setup your local environement / add link to demo version.

 ## Features
 List of features ready and TODOs for future development